duderayuh/DispatchDisplay/replit.md

-# Methodist Hospital Emergency Tracking System
+# IU Methodist - EMS Dashboard

 ## Overview

-A comprehensive real-time tracking system combining helicopter monitoring and emergency dispatch call management for Methodist Hospital.
-The application features two integrated dashboards: (1) Live helicopter tracking with smooth animations and flight path trails using FlightRadar24 API, and (2) Emergency dispatch call monitoring from NocoDB.
-Built with React, Express, Leaflet, and Tailwind CSS in dark mode for optimal night viewing and TV display.
+A comprehensive real-time tracking system combining helicopter monitoring and emergency dispatch call management for IU Methodist Hospital Indianapolis.
+The application features a split-screen dashboard: (1) Live helicopter tracking with smooth animations and flight path trails using FlightRadar24 API, and (2) Emergency dispatch call monitoring from NocoDB with AI-powered chief complaint extraction.
+Built with React, Express, OpenAI, and Tailwind CSS in dark mode for optimal night viewing and TV display.

 ## User Preferences